pawelgrzybek/pawelgrzybek.com/content/posts/2021-04-18-book-review-dare-to-lead-by-brene-brown.md

 ---
 title: "Book review: Dare to Lead by Brené Brown"
 summary: "At the beginning of a year, I got promoted to the position of Lead Software Engineer at Mindera.
-When I accepted this position, I didn’t realize what I am putting onto my shoulders.
-Even tho I feel more comfortable with it now, the transition wasn’t easy, and I still have plenty to learn."
+When I accepted this position, I didn't realize what I am putting onto my shoulders.
+Even tho I feel more comfortable with it now, the transition wasn't easy, and I still have plenty to learn."
 photo: "2021-04-18.jpg"
 ---